IBM/zOS-Client-Web-Enablement-Toolkit/Example-zOSMF/README.md

     - [z/OSMF notification](https://www.ibm.com/support/knowledgecenter/en/SSLTBW_2.3.0/com.ibm.zos.v2r3.izua700/IZUHPINFO_API_NOTIFICATIONS.htm)

-- The z/OSMF REST Services require an HTTPS connections.
-The system the sample is on should have [Application Transparent TLS, AT-TLS](https://www.ibm.com/support/knowledgecenter/en/SSLTBW_2.3.0/com.ibm.zos.v2r3.ieac100/attlstoolkit.htm), in place to allows for communication with the z/OSMF server for jobs prefixed with the letters `TKT`.
+- The z/OSMF REST Services require an HTTPS connection, this sample assumes there is an [AT-TLS Policy](https://www.ibm.com/support/knowledgecenter/en/SSLTBW_2.3.0/com.ibm.zos.v2r3.ieac100/attlstoolkit.htm) in place to handle this requirement.
+This [AT-TLS Policy](ATTLSPolicy) allows for communication with the z/OSMF server for jobs prefixed with the letters `TKT`.

 - Store `RXZOSMF` and `HLTHCHK` into datasets